danking/phat-tests/README.md

       - workarea -- a directory in which to place temporary files for testing
       - stop_impl -- the group-specific implementation of stopping a node

+The ERIC group can run `random-test.sh` like this:

+    bash phat-tests/random-test.sh 10 1 10 phat-tests/impl workspace

 # Modifying The Scripts For Your Group